sardineYJA/sardineYJA.github.io/_posts/0000-0-0-Database-MySql-Install.md

 desc user;
 select user, host, password from user;
 update user set host='%' where host='localhost';
-delete from user where host='hadoop101';
+delete from user where host='hostname';
 delete from user where host='127.0.0.1';
 delete from user where host='::1';
 flush privileges;